 One of the services Workforce Partnership provides as a workforce development board is the collection and distribution of valuable labor market data for our local area.
 Employers, job seekers and economic development professionals can utilize this data to help make informed hiring, employment and community development decisions.
 We have provided some of the most frequently requested data and sector information below, as well as direct links to many of the publicly available economic data sources.
-However, if you need assistance in collecting, reporting and analyzing specific labor market data, please contact any one of our Business Services Staff members.
+If you or your company/organization is in need of specific labor market data or research, please contact one of our Business Services Team members for assistance.

 Using available labor market information, including current high-demand and future growth occupations, Workforce Partnership has identified the following priority sectors: